dnakamuraz/prepDyn/README.md

     --log True
 ```

-Warning: The input *--new_seqs* cannot be longer than the input profile *--alignment*.
+Warning: The input `new_seqs` cannot be longer than the input profile `alignment`.

+When the input sequences in the parameter `alignment` of `addSeq.py` are not aligned and contain pound signs to delimit partitions, MAFFT and other aligners crash.
+In this case, use `UP2AP.py` to convert unaligned sequences containing pound signs (UP) into aligned sequences with pound signs (AP).
+Finally, use the output from `UP2AP.py` as input `alignment` of `addSeq.py`.

 ## Cite